 Hospital Charges -- What Are We Talking About?

-As of January 1, 2019, the Centers for Medicare and Medicaid Services (CMS) is requiring that all hospitals post a comprehensive, online list of charges for services and goods that the hospital provides to its patient.
-The list, also known as a chargemaster, is intended to help you easily access charge information to improve price transparency.
-CMS also requires hospitals to post their charge per Diagnostic Related Group (DRG).
-We have provided that information at the bottom of this page.
+As of January 1, 2019, the Centers for Medicare and Medicaid Services (CMS) required that all hospitals post a comprehensive, online list of standard charges for services and goods that the hospital provides to its patient.
+The list is intended to help you easily access charge information to improve price transparency.

-While we fully support efforts to improve pricing transparency, the chargemaster is only a starting point in determining the costs associated with your health care.
-By itself, the chargemaster is not the most helpful tool for you to comparison-shop between hospitals or to estimate your financial obligation for the healthcare services you receive.
+While we fully support efforts to improve pricing transparency, the list of standard charges was only a starting point in determining the costs associated with your health care.
+By itself, the list is not the most helpful tool for you to comparison-shop between hospitals or to estimate your financial obligation for the healthcare services you receive.

 Individuals without insurance receive a reduced price from the hospital and may also be eligible for financial assistance or charity care.